sassbreak/sassbreak.github.io/_posts/2015-12-10-stop-arguing-with-your-mixins.md

 }
 {% endhighlight %}

 Given the relative simplicity of the mixin, it still takes 7 arguments (yes you can have defaults, but that's not the point).
-From here things can only get more complex. then the number of times you need to compare back and forth between the mixin and where you are including it to make sure that you are putting the right value in the right place.
+From here things can only get more complex.
+The number of times you may need to compare back and forth, between the mixin itself and the use of it, to make sure that you are placing the correct value in the proper argument placement.
 So, you end up with this:

 {% highlight scss %}
 .foo {